History of Port Chicago

 April 8, 1945

-Though the Navy officially denied Marshall's appeal in June 1945, it quietly moved to act on his recommendations.
-Just four months later, a confidential memo recommended that the Port Chicago Sailors be released from prison — but discreetly and without public acknowledgment.
-The memo warned that organizations like the NAACP had already made the Sailors "look like martyrs," and the Navy was determined to avoid any appearance that their freedom resulted from outside pressure.
+Four months later, a confidential Navy memo recommended that the Port Chicago 50 be released — but out of public view and without any formal acknowledgment.
+The memo warned that groups such as the NAACP had made the Sailors “look like martyrs,” and the Navy was determined to avoid any suggestion that their release resulted from outside pressure.

-On January 9, 1946, the Sailors were quietly released from prison and returned to active duty.
-Just one month later, in February 1946, following intense public pressure initiated by the Port Chicago protest, subsequent military protests, and Marshall's public appeal campaign, the Navy became the first federal institution to officially prohibit racial segregation.
+On January 9, 1946, the Navy quietly released the Sailors and returned them to active duty.
+A month later, under mounting public pressure sparked by the Port Chicago protest, subsequent military protests, and Marshall’s national appeal campaign, the Navy became the first federal institution to formally end racial segregation.

 Legacy of Heroism